The destination for celebrities seeking privacy and luxury

 Discover the town of Altea

 Altea, nicknamed by some “the Spanish Santorini”, is a lovely coastal city with 22.558 inhabitants as of 2020.
-Poetically enough, the name Altea comes from the Greek Altahia which means “I cure”.
+Poetically enough, the name Altea comes from the Greek Althaia which means “I cure”.

 It is considered to be the cultural capital of Valencia, and not without reason.
 It is home to numerous art galleries, a history museum, a musical conservatory, the Faculty of Fine Arts of the Miguel Hernández university, and Palau Altea - a thriving arts center that hosts exhibitions, theatre plays, concerts, etc.